-The heavy rains spring brings is damaging enough if it leads to in-home flooding, but add a sewage backup and the problem goes from bad to worse.
-Instead of water in your home, you now have waste water, which equates to a smelly, dirty mess, with the added disadvantage of potential health hazards for you and your family.
+The heavy rains spring brings are damaging enough if it leads to in-home flooding, but add a sewage backup, and the problem goes from bad to worse.
+Instead of water in your home, you now have wastewater, which equates to a smelly, dirty mess, with the added disadvantage of potential health hazards for you and your family.

 Common Causes of Sewage Backup

 When weather is dry, a sewer backup is most often caused by clogged pipes.
 That clogging is typically due to a blockage, such as flushed-toilet items that don’t easily break down, tree roots encroaching on pipes, fats, oils, or grease discarded down drains, or settling soil that collapses pipes making areas impassable.

 When the weather is wet, a sewer overflow can occur when large amounts of rainfall and water from melting snow become too much for the property drainage system to handle.
 If water levels rise above your drainage system, you could end up with bacteria-ridden waste water back flowing into your home

 You already know you can’t stop Mother Nature from dropping spring rains.
 And if you’re in a municipality where sewage and storm water systems are combined, your hands may feel tied on preventing water damage risks to your home.
 But while you might not be able to control the amount of rainfall or the amount of water the drainage system can handle, you can be on guard to protect your home and your family’s health by using one of the following flood prevention systems.

 - Sump Pump: When heavy rains fall to the ground, the water needs somewhere to go.
 Instead of pooling in your basement, a sump pump can act as a first line of defense to collect the water and send it on its way.
 The pump is installed into a shallow pit in the foundation where excess water gathers.
 When water fills up, the pump is activated to remove the water before it has the chance to cause a sewage backup.